MafiaHub/MafiaUnity/Docs/ModStructure.md

 # Modding overview
-Mods in MafiaUnity are organized packages stored in `mods/` folder of the Mafia's game directory.
+Mods in MafiaUnity are organized packages stored in `mods/` folder of the MafiaUnity's directory.

 They have the following structure: